Photo of food served to NBA players in Orlando bubble goes viral

 NBA TEAMS ON THE CUSP OF HAVING REAL PRACTICES AGAIN

-"I had this exact meal in Middle School," another replied.
+"I had this exact meal in Middle School," Clutch NBA replied.

-"NBA players are risking life and limb to play in this bubble and they’re literally getting fed airline food," another user posted..
+"NBA players are risking life and limb to play in this bubble and they’re literally getting fed airline food," another user posted.

 Former Kings guard Isaiah Thomas also joined in on the fun saw after catching a glimpse at the meal Daniels posted, exclaiming there was no way Lakers star LeBron James would dig in.